The structure of connected (graded) Hopf algebras revisited: Preliminaries

 \section{Preliminaries}

 In this section, we introduce some basic notations that will be used in the sequel, recall the definition of Lyndon words and present some of their well-known properties for reader's convenience.
-The materials of Lyndon words are mostly extracted or modified from \cite{GF, Kh, Lo,ZSL3}.
+The material on Lyndon words is mostly extracted or modified from \cite{GF, Kh, Lo,ZSL3}.

 Throughout this section, $X$ stands for a well-ordered alphabet.
-If $X=\{x_1,\cdots, x_\theta\}$ for some positive integer $\theta$, then $X$ is tacitly equipped with the natural order $x_1<\cdots <x_\theta$.
+If $X=\{x_1,\ldots, x_\theta\}$ for some positive integer $\theta$, then $X$ is tacitly equipped with the natural order $x_1<\cdots <x_\theta$.
 We denote by $\langle X\rangle $ the set of all words on $X$.
 The empty word is denoted by $1$.
-The \emph{length} of a word $u$ is denoted by $|u|$.
+The length of a word $u$ is denoted by $|u|$.

 Let $u, \, v$ be two words on $X$.
 We call $v$ a \textit{factor} of $u$ if there exist words $w_1,w_2$ on $X$ such that $w_1vw_2=u$.
 If $w_1$ (resp. $w_2$) can be chosen to be the empty word then $v$ is called a \emph{prefix} (resp. \emph{suffix}) of $u$.
 A factor (resp. prefix, resp. suffix) $v$ of $u$ is called \textit{proper} if $v\neq u$.
 The \emph{lexicographic order} on $\langle X\rangle$, denoted by $\leq_{\rm lex}$, is defined as follows.
 For words $u,v\in \langle X\rangle$,